MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-authentication-temporary-access-pass.md

 ---
-title: Configure a Temporary Access Pass to register Passwordless authentication methods
+title: Configure a Temporary Access Pass in Azure AD to register Passwordless authentication methods
 description: Learn how to configure and enable users to to register Passwordless authentication methods by using a Temporary Access Pass (TAP)

 services: active-directory